Can You Recycle a House? How to Reduce Waste During Demolition and Remodeling Projects

 Common Potentially-Recyclable Materials to Look Out For

 Much of the home is up for some kind of recyclable or reusable material.
 Homeowners may have to break down the components of the house and property into several pieces and separate them out for recycling by different organizations.
 In some cases, materials can be easily removed and reused in their whole form, without much need to process them.
 Bricks, wood, and glass are good examples of this.
 In other cases, the product requires at least some preparation so that it can be converted into something new.
 Concrete, metal, plastic, and gypsum typically all require a few extra steps, most of which cannot be done by homeowners.
 As homeowners start to think about their demolition or remodeling plans, they can go down this list and decide where to place their focus.
-If you've purchased a condo, you may want to look into what kinds of renovations you are permitted to do.
 It can also guide efforts to research local facilities and organizations that can handle the recycling burden, or direct the existing materials to people who can reuse them.

 Concrete is a building material that is heavily resource-intensive.
 Its extreme weight requires a lot of energy to produce, demolish and dispose of it.
 Since it is such a common component of modern construction, experts are continually looking for ways to streamline concrete recycling.
 Making recycling plants locally available and even movable to the jobsite can cut down on the energy consumption for transportation.
 It also increases the likelihood that property owners will choose recycling instead of sending concrete to the landfill.
 With attention to the resources needed to process concrete, homeowners can minimize waste in multiple areas.